Tutorial: How to Make a ZIO Application Configurable?

 port: 8080

 Great!
-Now we have ZIO workflow that can access the configuration layer, and finally we can provide a configuration layer to our application.
+We have ZIO application that can access the configuration data.
 It works!
-Now, let's apply the same approach to our RESTful Web Service:
+Now, let's apply the same approach to our RESTful Web Service.

 import zio._